 To carry out this operation, the Nazi authorities dispatched two specialists in the field, Alois Brunner and Dieter Wisliceny, who arrived on February 6, 1943.

 They immediately applied the Nuremberg laws in all their rigor, imposing the display of the yellow badge and drastically restricting the Jews’ freedom of movement.

 Toward the end of February 1943, they were rounded up in three ghettos (Kalamaria, Singrou and Vardar/Agia Paraskevi) and then transferred to a transit camp, called the Baron Hirsch ghetto or camp, which was adjacent to a train station.

 There, the death trains were waiting.
 To accomplish their mission, the SS relied on a Jewish police force created for the occasion, led by Vital Hasson, which was the source of numerous abuses against the rest of the Jews.

 The first convoy departed on March 15, 1943.
 Each train carried from 1,000–4,000 Jews across the whole of central Europe, mainly to the Auschwitz camp.

-A convoy also left for Treblinka, and it is possible that a deportation to Sobibor took place, since Salonican Jews were liberated from that camp.
+A convoy also left for Treblinka, and it is possible that deportation to Sobibor took place, since some Salonican Jews were liberated from that camp.

-The Jewish population of Salonika was so large that the deportation took several months until it was completed, which occurred on August 7.
+The Jewish population of Thessaloniki was so large that the deportation took several months until it was completed, which occurred on August 7.